ipatate/example-webpack-symfony-3/README.md

       $ npm run dev

-* open navigator to localhost:3000
+* open your navigator to localhost:3000

 For build